Hewlett-Packard: 2006–2009

+marketing campaign for its line of personal computers in May 2006, coinciding with the launch of its new line of consumer and business products that same month.
+The campaign aimed at bringing back the computer as a powerful personal tool, which utilized viral marketing and sophisticated visuals, and had its own website.
+The ads featured Pharrell, Petra Nemcova, Mark Burnett, Mark Cuban, Alicia Keys, Jay-Z, Gwen Stefani, and Shaun White.
+This campaign applied to HP's product offerings which included desktops, laptops, and other hardware and software.

+HP introduced new laptop models for the HP Pavilion lineup in 2006, starting with the dv5000 series in January, the dv2000 series in May and later the dv6000 and dv9000 series in July.

 In July 2007, HP signed a definitive agreement to acquire Opsware in a cash tender deal that values the company at $14.25 per share, which combined Opsware software with the Oracle enterprise IT management software.

 In the first few years of Hurd's tenure as CEO, HP's stock price more than doubled.
 By the end of the 2007 fiscal year, HP reached the $100 billion mark for the first time.
 The company's annual revenue reached $104 billion, allowing HP to overtake competitor IBM.

 On May 13, 2008, HP and Electronic Data Systems (EDS) announced that they had signed a definitive agreement under which HP would purchase EDS.
 On June 30, HP announced that the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 had expired.
 "The transaction still requires EDS stockholder approval and regulatory clearance from the European Commission and other non-U.S. jurisdictions and is subject to the satisfaction or waiver of the other closing conditions specified in the merger agreement."
 The agreement was finalized on August 26, 2008, at $13 billion, and it was publicly announced that EDS would be re-branded.
 The first targeted layoff of 24,600 former EDS workers was announced on September 15, 2008.
 (The company's 2008 annual report gave the number as 24,700, to be completed by end of 2009.)
-This round was factored into purchase price as a $19.5 billion liability against goodwill.
-As of September 23, 2009, EDS is known as HP Enterprise Services.
+This round was factored into the purchase price as a $19.5 billion liability against goodwill.
+As of September 23, 2009, EDS was known as HP Enterprise Services (now known as DXC Technology).

 On November 11, 2009, 3Com and Hewlett-Packard announced that the latter would be acquiring 3Com for $2.7 billion in cash.
 The acquisition was one of the biggest in size among a series of takeovers and acquisitions by technology giants to push their way to become one-stop shops.
 Since the beginning of the financial crisis in 2007, tech giants have constantly felt the pressure to expand beyond their current market niches.
-Dell purchased Perot Systems recently to invade into the technology consulting business area previously dominated by IBM.
-Hewlett-Packard's latest move marked its incursion into enterprise networking gear market dominated by Cisco.
+Dell purchased Perot Systems to move into the technology consulting business area previously dominated by IBM.
+Hewlett-Packard's latest move marked its diversification into enterprise networking gear market dominated by Cisco.